boostup/react-semantic-ui-kit/README.md

  - A comprehensive, stable UI component library that goes beyond standard components.
  - [React Bootstrap](https://react-bootstrap.github.io/) and [Material Design for React](https://github.com/callemall/material-ui) are really not mature enough compared to Semantic UI's kit.
 A fellow developer has recommanded Semantic UI React instead, and I fell in love at first sight.
- - [RMWC - React wrapper for Material Design (Web) Components](https://jamesmfriedman.github.io/rmwc/) is an exiting project I just found out about.
-A second UI kit based on RMWC implementing the same set of UI components is being considered.
+ - [Addendum] [RMWC - React wrapper for Material Design (Web) Components](https://jamesmfriedman.github.io/rmwc/) is an exiting project I just found out about.
+Another UI kit called 'react-rmwc-ui-kit', based on RMWC could implement the same set of UI components as 'react-semantic-ui-kit'.
  - I want to get familiar with React, Semantic UI React, and RMWC by developing this UI kit.